 WRITE BETTER, FASTER has many tricks for increasing speed, starting with simply tracking results.
 Whatever is measured tends to increase, so keeping a spreadsheet to calculate words per hour is a great place to start.
 Leonelle is also a big fan of dictation, and claims to write up to 3,500 words per hour using Dragon Naturally Speaking.
 She also explains how to deal with writer’s block, procrastination, scheduling, and even travel, because pure speed won’t help a writer at all if the daily writing habit isn’t there.

 It’s important to note that she only achieves this amazing writing speed through the use of extensive outlines.
 She outlines her complete novel first, then blocks out each scene with the major action, and finally, drafts the actual novel as quickly as she can.

 Some writers might love WRITE BETTER, FASTER.
 Some writers might hate it.
 It depends on how your brain works.
 I liked it because Leonelle plans her books the same way I do.
 It’s a top-down approach that makes sense to me.
 But I imagine that more organic writers, who like to discover the story as they write, would think her approach was silly at best, and a waste of time at worst.

 But if there’s one thing that all writers can agree on, it’s that we want to write more books.
 We all have more ideas than we’ll ever have time for.
 Learning to write faster is one way to make sure more of those books get written.

 Rating: 3 stars

-This book is best for: intermediate writers
+This book is best for: beginning to intermediate writers